To deliver a rich, interactive learning experience for students enrolled in our BFA and Graduate courses Moore Online uses Moodle and Adobe Connect.

 How Can I Get IT Support?

-Helpdesk@moore.edu if the instructor can't resolve the problem.
-Typical response time may be up 48 hours on business days.
+Submit a ticket here if your instructor can't resolve the problem.
+Typical response time may be up to 48 hours on business days.

 Can I Buy Books Online?